 “Wir trennen für Sie.”
 Maybe some of you are familiar with this sentence on the rubbish bins in Munich Airport.
 Unlike Deutsche Bahn or Frankfurt Airport or your house in Germany, you don’t have to put your “packaging” (i.e. Gelber Sack waste) in one bin, paper in another, glass bottles in another and the rest in yet another.
 Instead you can just dump it all in one place.
 My second day back home, I rinsed out my yoghurt container and then asked my mother where I should put it.
 She looked at me baffled as she pointed to the one and only rubbish bin under the sink.
 My husband disposes with glee in America.
 While I am committed to living greener, I realized the relief he felt in not having to think about everything we throw out.
 I also realized that our system in Germany did indeed make us think more about how much we used and wasted.

 Language barrier.
-Just like not having to think too much about your rubbish, it is relaxing to not have to think too much about what you want to communicate once back in the native language country.
+Just like not having to think too much about your rubbish, it is relaxing to not have to think too much about what you want to communicate once back in the country of your native language.

-Junkfood heaven.
+Junk food heaven.
 My older daughter has been living the American dream.
-She gets to watch TV nearly every day from a TV in nearly every room in the house.
-Her grandfather sneaks her potato chips and cheese puffs and they overcome their own communication barriers.
+She gets to watch TV every day from a TV in nearly every room in the house.
+Her grandfather sneaks her potato chips and cheese puffs, and they overcome their own communication barriers.

 Cable TV.
 I don’t have enough time to catch up on Project Runway, Iron Chef and Supernanny, and discovering shows like Dallas Divas and Daughters.
 Life is too short.

 No Queuing for the Loo.
 Wow!
 There are many toilets in an American house!
 Vera was so impressed when her papa suggested she use the toilet that there was not one, not two, but four in the house.